hashicorp/terraform-provider-google/website/docs/d/compute_instance.html.markdown

 * `shielded_instance_config` - The shielded vm config being used by the instance.
 Structure is [documented below](#nested_shielded_instance_config).

-* `enable_display` -- Whether the instance has virtual displays enabled.
+* `enable_display` - Whether the instance has virtual displays enabled.

+* `current_status` - The current status of the instance.
+This could be one of the following values: PROVISIONING, STAGING, RUNNING, STOPPING, SUSPENDING, SUSPENDED, REPAIRING, and TERMINATED.
+For more information about the status of the instance, see [Instance life cycle](https://cloud.google.com/compute/docs/instances/instance-life-cycle).`,

 * `network_interface.0.network_ip` - The internal ip address of the instance, either manually or dynamically assigned.